Skip to content

 17. GPTimer timer4 watchdog defaults.
 After reset, timer4 has EN=RS=IE=1 and counter/reload both set to 0xFFFF.
 Matches the GR712RC default where the watchdog is armed and must be disabled or fed by software.

 18. ApbUart uses std::queue<uint8_t> for the RX FIFO (max 8).
 No TX FIFO is modelled — transmit() drains immediately via ICharacterDevice.
-Status bit 31 (FA, FIFO available) always reads as 1 since the queue is small enough not to fill.
+Status bit 31 (FA, FIFO available) always reads as 1 since the queue fits within 8 entries and never overflows.

 19. PeripheralContext now includes ICharacterDevice*.
 Added for APBUart to inject console I/O. Default is nullptr; the runtime wires it to the configured character device.